keybase/book-content/01-account/01-devices.md

 **To install Keybase on additional devices, you need:**
 *  your Keybase username
-*  the device you signed up with (you’ll use a QR code to add the new device)
+*  the device you signed up with (you’ll use a QR code to vouch for the new device)
 *  a name for the new device

 Device names are public and can’t be changed.
 Choose carefully.
+Learn more about why in [Security](/security).

 ![](/img/kb-two-devices.png)